 Are you planning on a vacation in Rio de Janeiro?
 Among the many exciting things to do and see in Rio, be sure to visit Sugarloaf Mountain.
 Sugarloaf Mountain (aka Pão de Açúcar) is one of the most popular tourist hotspots in Rio de Janeiro.
 The mountain is mesmerising and is perched at the mouth of Guanabara Bay on a peninsula that juts out into the Atlantic Ocean, 396 metres (1,300 foot) above sea level.
 Tourists who are on a quest of the classic Carioca experience shouldn’t miss hiking to the top of Rio's Sugarloaf Mountain.

 Located in the traditional neighbourhood of Urca, tourists can enjoy charming villas, historic buildings, and tranquil residential streets on their way up the mountain.
 There are plenty of ways to reach this hotspot; you can take a bus that goes to Praia Vermelha or the ground station or take a cab.
 Both transportation options will take you to the base of the mountain.

-On top of the hills, you can find refreshments at snack bars and cafés.
-And, you can also buy mementoes from the souvenir shops.
+On top of the hills, there are snack bars, cafés and the souvenir shops.
 Get ready to enjoy your trip to Sugarloaf mountain and don’t miss out on the joys of hiking while you are in the city.